emilerik/100daysofcode/README.md

 Here, I write of my successes and struggles in learning web development.
 I'm taking a course called The Complete Web Developer in 2019: Zero to Mastery from Udemy.
 The idea is that I'm going to code for 100 days in a row.
 We'll see how it goes.
 The first 39 days of the journal is in Swedish.

 ---
 ---

+#### Day 97: 2:30 // get posts, routes, logout

+Played around with the backend today, which was a bunch of fun.

+I finally managed to display the posts from the database on the front end.
+It wasn't very difficult, but it was a get request from the server, which I hadn't done before (only post), so it took a while to figure out the syntax.

+After that, I added some routes, for different views.
+So far, it's basically only logged in / logged out, but I'll add some more soon.
+I also added a logout button which toggles the route.

+Thinking about what to do next - maybe make the post form look a little prettier.

+---